 A quick Google search of “restaurant overtime lawsuits” brings up quite a few that affect employers of all sizes — from worldwide chains like Chipotle to independent restaurants like Blue Hill Stone Barns.
 Outside of the restaurant realm, Groupon was at the center of a massive overtime lawsuit too that resulted in a $2.5 million settlement.

-And while I am in no way trying to paint these businesses in a negative light, it serves as a tangible reminder that failing to accurately interpret and execute this law can cause huge consequences with lasting repercussions.
+And while we are in no way trying to paint these businesses in a negative light, it serves as a tangible reminder that failing to accurately interpret and execute this law can cause huge consequences with lasting repercussions.
 Getting it right from the start with each and every employee is the goal!